usnistgov/pycdcs/updates.md

 # Updates

+*Version 0.2.5* Minor fixes for the tests to pass for newer python versions.

 *Version 0.2.4* PID support added to upload_blob().  get_record() now supports retrieval directly by database id which can be useful if you already know the id from a previous query or if there happens to be multiple entries with the same template+title.

 *Version 0.2.3* PID PATH/XPATH operations updated to reflect xpath->path renaming in CDCS database version 3.6.
 Code cleanup that should have no effect except that Python < 3.7 no longer supported.
 The ability to toggle the auto_set_pid added and integrated into upload_record() and update_record() methods.
 A retry504 option added to RestClient.requests to retry a REST call if the connection is poor.
 Bug fixes related to CDCS version 3 databases.
 Default column titles added for when get_templates and get_template_managers finds no matches to help avoid bugs.